survivejs/webpack-book/manuscript/building/03_code_splitting.md

 Web applications have the tendency to grow big as features are developed.
 The longer it takes for your application to load, the more frustrating it is to the user.
 This problem is amplified in a mobile environment where the connections can be slow.

-Even though splitting bundles can help a notch, they are not the only solution, and you may still end up having to download a lot of data.
+Even though splitting bundles can help a notch, they are not the only solution, and you can still end up having to download a lot of data.
 Fortunately, it is possible to do better thanks to **code splitting**.
 It allows to load code lazily as you need it.

 You can load more code as the user enters a new view of the application.
 You can also tie loading to a specific action like scrolling or clicking a button.
 You could also try to predict what the user is trying to do next and load code based on your guess.
 This way the functionality would be already there as the user tries to access it.